 All students transported on a bus operated by the Rutherford Board of Education are required to maintain standards of conduct generally equivalent to those normally expected in a classroom.

-Behavior in the areas of student interaction, courtesy, care of equipment, and safety must be maintained.
+Behavior in the areas of student interaction, courtesy, care of equipment, safety must be maintained.
 Please review these standards with your children.
+If you have any questions, please call Rhonda Sabatini, Transportation Coordinator 201 438-7675 Ext 4118.